tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster.html.markdown

 * `tags` - (Optional, Map) The tags of the cluster.
 * `unschedulable` - (Optional, Int, ForceNew) Sets whether the joining node participates in the schedule.
 Default is '0'.
 Participate in scheduling.
 * `upgrade_instances_follow_cluster` - (Optional, Bool) Indicates whether upgrade all instances when cluster_version change.
 Default is false.
+* `vpc_cni_type` - (Optional, String) Distinguish between shared network card multi-IP mode and independent network card mode.
+Fill in `tke-route-eni` for shared network card multi-IP mode and `tke-direct-eni` for independent network card mode.
+The default is shared network card mode.
+When it is necessary to turn off the vpc-cni container network capability, both `eni_subnet_ids` and `vpc_cni_type` must be set to empty.
 * `worker_config` - (Optional, List, ForceNew) Deploy the machine configuration information of the 'WORKER' service, and create <=20 units for common users.
 The other 'WORK' service are added by 'tencentcloud_kubernetes_worker'.

 The `auth_options` object supports the following: